The G2 Urban Carry is a uniquely designed holster to comfortably carry your concealed firearm with any outfit for nearly any situation.

 Here are some of the benefits you can look forward to with the G2 Holster by Urban Carry:

-A unique patented design which keeps your firearm BELOW your waistline.
-This allows for natural movement of the body throughout the day without the pain of a firearm digging into your stomach or leg.
+A unique patented design that keeps your firearm BELOW your waistline.
+This allows for the natural movement of the body throughout the day without the pain of a firearm digging into your stomach or leg.

 Tuck in your shirt, or leave it untucked.
 The firearm is completely concealed and draws the same either way.